itswadesh/angularcode-gridsome/content/posts/demo-of-a-simple-crud-restful-php-service-used-with-angularjs-and-mysql.md

 ---
-title: Demo of a simple CRUD RESTful php service used with AngularJS and MySQL
+title: Demo of a simple CRUD Restful php service used with Angularjs and Mysql
 date: 2019-08-15
 published: true
 tags: ['ReST', 'PHP', 'MySQL', 'AngularJS', 'CRUD']